Remitito/quiz-game-client/README.md

 The live version can be found at: https://inquizitive-l7wp.onrender.com

+**API / Backend**

+The backend/API can be found at: https://github.com/Remitito/quiz-game-api

 **Features**

 - Users can browse existing official quizzes (made by me) or user quizzes (made by former students/colleagues)